Keyboard shortcuts

 Key Takeaways

-2. Separation of concerns: Gate constraints (local correctness) separate from copy constraints (global wiring).
+2. Separation of concerns: Gate constraints check local correctness (each gate’s equation holds).
+Copy constraints check global wiring (connected wires hold equal values).
 Each has its own polynomial mechanism.